 |10 months or less||The visa will usually be granted for seven months longer than the duration of the course.
 This is to allow an extra six months on top of the extra one month that is normally granted for a student visa under these circumstances.|

 Postgraduate Research (subclass 574) visa granted before 5 November 2011

-If you were granted the Postgraduate Research (subclass 574) visa before 5 November 2011 and your visa is going to expire while your thesis is under examination, you will need to apply for another visa before your current visa ceases.
-If you are applying for a student visa for thesis marking purpose, you will need to provide a letter from your faculty/department in your application indicating that you are required to remain in Australia for thesis marking, within an expected timeframe.
+If you were granted a Postgraduate Research (subclass 574) visa before 5 November 2011 and your visa is going to expire while your thesis is under examination, you will need to apply for another visa before your current visa ceases.
+If you are applying for a student visa for thesis marking purposes, along with your application you will need to provide a letter from your faculty/department indicating that you are required to remain in Australia for thesis marking, with an expected time frame.
 You will not be issued an eCoE for this purpose.
-As you will not have an eCoE number, you will not be able to lodge an online application.
-For information on the documentation required, please refer to the following DIAC website:www.immi.gov.au/students/checklists
+Since you will not have an eCoE number, you will not be able to lodge an online application.

-If you wish to stay in Australia in order to attend your graduation, you will need to contact the Department of Immigration and Citizenship (DIAC) regarding alternative visas for you to remain in the country.
+If you wish to stay in Australia in order to attend your graduation, you will need to contact the Department of Immigration and Border Protection (DIBP) regarding alternative visas for you to remain in the country.
 Many students apply for a tourist visa for this purpose.
-You can find more information at this page on the DIAC’s Website: www.immi.gov.au/students/students/extending_your_stay.
+You can find more information on DIBP’s website.

-If you have completed your course, you will no longer be enrolled, which means you will not be eligible to obtain a new eCoE, or apply for a further student visa.
+If you have completed your course, you will no longer be enrolled, which means that you will not be eligible to obtain a new eCoE or apply for a new student visa.

 It is recommended that you request a Completion Letter to provide to DIBP with your application for a tourist visa.
 If you require a Completion Letter, please contact the Student Centre or your faculty.